Have you been considering the Sapphire Gem chicken breed or a novelty chicken that is good at laying eggs? Worry no more. We have an answer for you.

-They also do not mind being confined as long as there is plenty of space for exercise and they are provided with some entertainment to avoid boredom.
+They also do not mind being confined as long as there is plenty of space for exercise and they are provided with entertainment to avoid boredom.

-Offering your birds warm shelter will also prevent various conditions such as frostbite, which can lead to the falling off of the comb.
+Offering your birds warm shelter will also prevent various conditions, such as frostbite, which can lead to the falling off of the comb.
 To prevent this from happening, you can coat their combs with Vaseline.

 The Sapphire Gems are born healthy chickens without any hereditary issues.
 However, you will have to treat them for any disease that could come along the way.

-Any breed of chicken will require a healthy and well-balanced diet in order to live a healthy and more productive life.
+Any breed of chicken will require a healthy and well-balanced diet to live a healthy and more productive life.
 Sapphire Gem chicks should be fed on an 18% to 25% protein chick feed.

 This will ensure that your birds have enough energy to be active most of the time.
 It will also ensure that your hens have enough nutrients and protein to lay strong-shelled eggs and remain healthy throughout their lifespan.

-Laying hens and those about to lay eggs should be provided with extra calcium feeds to help produce quality eggs with strong shells.
+Hens and those about to lay eggs should be provided with extra calcium feeds to help produce quality eggs with strong shells.
 The easiest way to achieve this is by giving your chickens laying poultry feed.

 Coop Setup and Roaming